 Mountain View, Calif. – June 24, 2014 – CloudPhysics, who provides predictive analytics for virtual datacenter management, today announced the general availability of Storage Analytics, new capabilities in the company’s flagship product that make it now possible for IT teams to pinpoint and preempt storage-induced capacity and performance problems with data-driven, actionable insight.
 As a part of today’s release, CloudPhysics is introducing Smart Alerts, a groundbreaking new feature that shifts the focus of alerting from reactive to predictive.
 Using Big Data analytics, CloudPhysics leverages insights from its global dataset to predict capacity or performance problems in a customer’s datacenter, triggering a Smart Alert containing recommendations for preemptive actions.

-Also today CloudPhysics announced $15 million in funding from Jafco Ventures, Kleiner Perkins Caufield & Byers and Mayfield.
+Also today CloudPhysics announced $15 million in funding from Jafco Ventures – now Icon Ventures, Kleiner Perkins Caufield & Byers and Mayfield.

 Storage Causes Chronic Pain in the Virtual Datacenter